 - Easy to make

 Seriously, these healthy brownies are so easy and fast to make in 6 simple steps and require only a few ingredients.
-When I posted a teaser of these fudgy brownies on my Instagram account @elavegan people went so crazy about them and many asked for the recipe.
+When I posted a teaser of these fudgy chocolate brownies on my Instagram account @elavegan people went so crazy about them and many asked for the recipe.

 - Bake in the oven at 390 degrees F (200 degrees C) for about 50 minutes (it can take longer, depending on your oven and the mold you use) or until a toothpick comes out almost clean (can still be sticky but not liquid).
 Check after 40 minutes with a toothpick.
 Don't overcook the brownies!

-I am using canned sweet peas which are labeled as "sweet peas" but some brands might be labeled as "small/young peas"
+- I am using canned sweet peas which are labeled as "sweet peas" but some brands might be labeled as "small/young peas".

-Recipe makes 12 brownies.
-Nutrition facts are for one brownie WITH the chocolate glaze
+- Recipe makes 12 brownies.
+Nutrition facts are for one brownie WITH the chocolate glaze.